Close

 (3) Grass and leaves

-(4) Garbage, refuse or recyclables which has been placed for collection in a manner contrary to these regulations.
+(4) Garbage, refuse or recyclables which has been placed for collection in a manner contrary to this By-Law.

 (5) Tree Branches and roots